Mouleshwar3238/UG_FY_Project/README.md

 The LSTM and Dense layers of the Sequential module of the Keras library in Python were used to implement the long short-term memory network.
 The activation functions, loss function, optimizer, learning rate and the performance metrics used are similar to the Vanilla RNN implementation, with the optimal configuration for the LSTM model also being determined in a similar fashion.

 ## GRU
 The GRU and Dense layers of the Sequential module of the Keras library in Python were used to implement the gated recurrent unit network.
-The activation functions, loss function, optimizer, learning rate and the performance metrics used are similar to the Vanilla RNN implementation, with the optimal configuration for the LSTM model also being determined in a similar fashion.
+The activation functions, loss function, optimizer, learning rate and the performance metrics used are similar to the Vanilla RNN implementation, with the optimal configuration for the GRU model also being determined in a similar fashion.

 ## Model Testing/Validation
 The performance of the three optimal models was compared using the test datasets, as well as the remaining datasets that were not used for either training, validation or testing.